-As required under Article V, Section 5-503, of the Charter of the City of Syracuse, the annual audit of the City of Syracuse's cash and cash equivalents activity for the period July 1, 2009, through September 30, 2009, was conducted.
+As required under Article V, Section 5-503, of the Charter of the City of Syracuse, the quarterly audit of the City of Syracuse's cash and cash equivalents activity for the period of July 1, 2019 through September 30, 2019, was conducted.
 The purpose of this audit is to review cash and investment activity as set forth in the City of Syracuse Investment Policy and the City of Syracuse Charter, as adopted by the Common Council.
-The examination was administered in accordance with the Generally Accepted Government Auditing Standards, issued by the Comptroller General of the United States and Standards for the Professional Practice of Internal Auditing, as circulated by the Institute of Internal Auditors.
+Going forward, this audit will be conducted on a quarterly basis.

-These standards require that we plan and perform the examination to afford a reasonable basis for our judgments and conclusions regarding the organization, program, activity or function under examination.
+Certain standards require that we plan and perform the examination to afford a reasonable basis for our judgments and conclusions regarding the organization, program, activity or function under examination.
 It was not our objective to, and we do not, express an opinion on the financial statements of the City of Syracuse, New York, or provide assurance as to either the City's internal control structure or the extent of its compliance with statutory and regulatory requirements and guidance of the Office of the State Comptroller.